-In the financial year ended 31 March 2020 and 2019, the Fund disposed certain listed equity investments as the industry in which the investee operates in, is not one of those within the Fund's renewed investment strategy.
-These investments had a fair value of \$44,298,000 (2019: \$12,572,000) at the date of disposal.
-The cumulative fair value gains of \$2,410,000 (2019: fair value losses of \$2,400,000) was transferred from fair value reserve to accumulated funds upon disposal of these investments.
+In the financial year ended 31 March 2021, the Fund disposed certain quoted equity investments due to the Fund's renewed investment strategy.
+These investments had a fair value of \$10,000,000 at the date of disposal.
+The cumulative fair value gains of \$1,174,000 was transferred from fair value reserve to accumulated funds upon disposal of these investments.
+There were no disposal of such financial assets in the financial year ended 31 March 2022.